 In the past two years of our existence, quite a few cases of discrimination have been reported to Access from members of the Arab American community.
-For the purpose of today's hearings, we have used the Justice Department's description of hate crimes to determine wihch of these cases can be classified as hate crimes.
-This definition states that hate crimes are those that manifest evidence of prejudice based on race, religion sexual orientation or ethnicity.
-Such crimes include aggravated assault, simple assault, intimidation, arson, and destruction, damage or vandalism of property. accordance with this description, and to the best of our judgment today, I'm reporting those cases which we feel fall under the aforementioned description of hate crimes.
-It's only my duty to convey they cases reason, I cannot add or take away from any of the information supplied to Access from the victims
+For the purpose of today's hearings, we have used the Justice Department's description of hate crimes to determine winch of these cases can be classified as hate crimes.
+This définition states that hate crimes are those that manifest evidence of prejudice based on race, religion sexual orientation or ethnicity.
+Such crimes include aggravated assault, simple assault, intimidation, arson, and destruction, damage or vandalism of property. accordance with this description; and to the best of . our judgment today, I'm reporting those cases which we feel fall under the aforementioned description of hate crimes.
+It's only my duty to convey they cases as they were reported to us as Access.
+For this reason, I cannot add or take away from any of the information supplied to Access from the victims involved.